zsparal/api-documentation/source/guides/common-data-types.rst

 * If any of the fields is provided, all fields have to be provided with exception of the ``region`` field.
 * If only the ``region`` field is given, one should provide all the other fields as per the previous condition.
 * For certain PayPal payments the ``region`` field is required.
-Please see the :ref:`Create payment documentation <v2/payments-create>` for more information.
+Please see the :doc:`Create payment documentation </reference/v2/payments-api/create-payment>` for more information.

 Boolean
 -------